In accordance with government recommendations, all visitors to the Louvre aged 12 years and two months or older must show a Health Pass.

 - visitors with disabilities and the person accompanying them

-Admission is free for all visitors on 14 July (unless it falls on a Tuesday, when the museum is closed) and on the first Saturday evening of each month from 6 p.m. to 9:30 p.m.
+Admission is free for all visitors on 14 July (unless it falls on a Tuesday, when the museum is closed).

 Due to the measures taken to prevent the spread of COVID-19, all visitors – including those entitled to free admission – must book a time slot.
 Go to the online ticketing service, choose a time slot and select the ‘free admission’ option.